-There is often a fair length of time that elapses between the signing of an acquisition agreement and the closing of the transaction.
-A number of things can happen during that period that will cause a buyer to have second thoughts about the transaction.
-For example, it might discover material misstatements or omissions in the seller's representations and warranties, or events might occur, such as the filing of litigation or an assessment of taxes, that could result in a material liability or, at the very least, additional costs that had not been anticipated.
-There may also be developments that could seriously affect the target's future prospects, such as a significant downturn in its revenues or earnings or the adoption of governmental regulations that could adversely impact the entire industry in which the target operates.
+Further, a number of things can happen during the period between the signing of an asset purchase agreement and the closing of the transaction that can cause a buyer to have second thoughts about the transaction.
+For example, the buyer might discover material misstatements or omissions in the seller's representations and warranties, or events might occur, such as the filing of litigation or an assessment of taxes, that could result in a material liability or, at the very least, additional costs that had not been anticipated.
+There may also be developments that could seriously affect the future prospects of the business to be purchased, such as a significant downturn in its revenues or earnings or the adoption of governmental regulations that could adversely impact the entire industry in which the target operates.

 The buyer initially will need to assess the potential impact of any such misstatement, omission or event.
 If a potential liability can be quantified, the analysis will be somewhat easier.
 However, the impact in many situations will not be susceptible to quantification, making it difficult to determine materiality and to assess the extent of the buyer's exposure.
 Whatever the source of the matter, the buyer may want to terminate the acquisition agreement or, alternatively, to close the transaction and seek recovery from the seller.
-If it wants to terminate the agreement, how strong is its legal position and how great is the risk that the seller will dispute termination and commence a proceeding to seek damages or compel the buyer to proceed with the acquisition?
+If the buyer wants to terminate the agreement, how strong is its legal position and how great is the risk that the seller will dispute termination and commence a proceeding to seek damages or compel the buyer to proceed with the acquisition?
 If the buyer wants to close, could it be held responsible for the liability and, if so, what is the likelihood of recovering any resulting damage or loss against the seller?
 Will closing the transaction with knowledge of the misstatement, omission or event have any bearing on the likelihood of recovering?